§ 5001 Definitions.

 (4) Any pledge of the insurer's stock, including stock of any subsidiary or controlling affiliate, for a loan made to any member of the insurance holding company system;

 (6) Other matters concerning transactions between registered insurers and any affiliates as may be included from time to time in any registration forms adopted or approved by the Commissioner;

 (c) Summary of changes to registration statement. — All registration statements shall contain a summary outlining all items in the current registration statement representing changes from the prior registration statement.

 (d) Materiality. — No information need be disclosed on the registration statement filed pursuant to subsection (b) of this section if such information is not material for the purposes of this section.
-Unless the Commissioner by rule, regulation or order provides otherwise, sales, purchases, exchanges, loans or extensions of credit, investments, or guarantees involving one-half of 1 percent or less of an insurer's admitted assets as of the 31st day of December next preceding shall not be deemed material for purposes of this section.
+Unless the Commissioner by rule, regulation or order provides otherwise, sales, purchases, exchanges, loans or extensions of credit, investments, or guarantees involving 1/2 of 1 percent or less of an insurer's admitted assets as of December 31 next preceding shall not be deemed material for purposes of this section.